 Why Do This?

 Through pranayama practices, we learn to recognize and familiarize ourselves with the basic life-source of just breathing.
-It's a fundamental we can't live without.
+It's a fundamental we cannot live without.
 Don't you remember your school teachers hammering into your head, "Learn the basics!"
 By better understanding the fundamental patterns and rhythms of our breath, we build a stable structure that will support us as we grow upward, toward our true ambitions and potential.
-Also through this practice, we physically create more space in the lungs for the breath.
-This will ultimately help us direct the breath to particular places in the body that may need release in tension or healing.
+Also through this practice, we physically create more space in the lungs to hold air.
+This will ultimately help us direct the breath to particular parts of the body that may need release or healing.
 A common position to feel this "directing breath" can be Child's Pose, as we send the breath toward the low back and hips.

 Learning to control the breath not only calms the nervous system, but allows us to connect deeper with our internal selves.
 We all have truths, desires and joys within us, that can easily become suppressed or buried.
 Our day-to-day focus is so often routinely trained on the outside world, we sometimes forget to look inside.
 Accessing the breath is a way to redirect our attention inward, and re-balance the pendulum swing.